Nheengatu language: Existing literature

 There have also been several linguistic studies of Nheengatu more recently, such as Borges (1991)’s thesis on Nheengatu phonology and Cruz (2011)’s detailed paper on the phonology and grammar of Nheengatu.
 She also studied the rise of number agreement in modern Nheengatu, by analyzing how grammaticalization occurred over the course of its evolution from Tupinambá (Cruz 2015).
 Cruz (2014) also studies reduplication in Nheengatu in detail, as well as morphological fission in bitransitive constructions.
 A proper textbook for the conducting of Nheengatu classes has also been written.
-(Navarro 2011).
 Lima and Sirvana (2017) provides a sociolinguistic study of Nheengatu in the Pisasu Sarusawa community of the Baré people, in Manaus, Amazonas.

+In 2023, the Constitution of the Federative Republic of Brazil (Brazilian Constitution) promulgated in 1988, was translated into Nheengatu for the first time.

 Language documentation projects

 Language documentation agencies (such as SOAS, Museu do Índio, Museu Goeldi and Dobes) are currently not engaged in any language documentation project for Nheengatu.
 However, research on Nheengatu by Moore (1994) was supported by Museu Goeldi and the Brazilian National Research Council (CNPq), and funded by the Society for the Study of the Indigenous Languages of the Americas (SSILA) and the Inter-American Foundation.
 In this study, Moore focused on the effects of language contact, and how Nheengatu evolved over the years with the help of a Nheengatu-speaking informant.
-Moore (2014) urges for the “location and documentation of modern dialects of Nheengatu”, due to their risk of becoming extinct.
+Moore (2014) urges for the "location and documentation of modern dialects of Nheengatu", due to their risk of becoming extinct.

 Ethnography

 Anthropological research has been done on the changing cultural landscapes along the Amazon, as well as life of the Tupinambá people and their interactions with the Jesuits.
-Floyd (2007) describes how populations navigate between their “traditional” and “acculturated” spheres.
+Floyd (2007) describes how populations navigate between their "traditional" and "acculturated" spheres.
 Other studies have focused on the impact of urbanization on Indigenous populations in the Amazon (de Oliveira 2001).

-Characteristics

-In addition to the previously mentioned general language of São Paulo, now extinct, Nheengatu is closely related to ancient Tupi, an extinct language, and to the Guarani of Paraguay, which, far from being extinct, is the most spoken language in that country and one of its official languages.
-According to some sourcesin what language and historical stage?
-Sources?, ancient Nheengatu and Guarani were mutually intelligible in the past.